-47 - 50 = A

-43 - 46 = B

-31-34 = E

-less than 30 = FX

-The aim of the course is to provide the basics of psychopathology and pathopsychology of child development.
+47 - 50 = A 43 - 46 = B 39 - 42 = C 35 - 38 = D 31-34 = E less than 30 = FX Learning outcomes: The aim of the course is to provide the basics of psychopathology and pathopsychology of child development.
 The absolvent of the course has theoretical knowledge about childhood developmental disorders, which can be used in practice in the context of knowledge from other subjects.
 In addition, the absolvent of the course also has an overview of current knowledge based on the latest research and evidence-based methods.

-The graduate of this course will acquire the following competencies:

-- -distinguish mental disorders of children and adolescents, - perceive the differential-diagnosis specifics of psychopathology in children, - be familiar with the specifics of mental development in children and adolescents, - take into account the specifics of the differential diagnosis of psychopathology in children depending on age.
+The graduate of this course will acquire the following competencies: - -distinguish mental disorders of children and adolescents, - perceive the differential-diagnosis specifics of psychopathology in children, - be familiar with the specifics of mental development in children and adolescents, - take into account the specifics of the differential diagnosis of psychopathology in children depending on age.
 The information will be yearly specified on the electronic noticeboard of the course in AiS2, aleternatively in LMS UPJŠ or MS Teams environment.

-Approaches to Child Psychopathology.
+Brief outline of the course: Approaches to Child Psychopathology.
 Developmental Psychopathology.
 Normal Development: What is actually normal?
 Insecure attachment and related difficulties.

-Pathopsychology (Monika)

-Attention-Deficit Hyperactivity Disorder (ADHD).
+Pathopsychology (Monika) Attention-Deficit Hyperactivity Disorder (ADHD).
 Cognitive Impairment.
 Autism Spectrum Disorder.